 Alternative versions of many of these resources are also included in the pack, which are intended for use with older learners.
 They have similar content, but do not include the cartoon robot character.

-Click on the thumbnails below to view samples of resources from The Instruction Writing Pack.
+Watch the video below to view samples of resources from the Instruction Writing Pack.

 All payments are handled securely.
 Questions?
 Visit our Help Pages.